Your business needs a direction. Forging ahead without clearly defined goals has the potential for serious negative consequences.

 Goals and direction are perhaps most important when it comes to the life blood of a business – its money.

-This is why financial forecasting is critical to helping a business grow.
+This is why the importance of financial forecasting cannot be overemphasized, it is critical to helping a business grow.
 Yet, many business owners or managers may skip this step.
 It can feel too ambiguous – how do you predict 12 months into the future, when sometimes you don’t even know what’s happening in your business next week?

 This may feel especially true for the smallest of businesses, who are just starting out or trying to rapidly react to the market.

-No matter your feelings, though, forecasting is a vital step toward improving financial planning for businesses of all sizes.
+No matter your feelings, though, forecasting is a vital step toward improving financial planning for business.

 This article offers insight into what exactly financial forecasting is, the benefits and importance of forecasting, and some options to make forecasting easier.